IT Band Pain: How To Fix It After Total Knee Replacement – (updated 01.23.2024)

 But that’s not all!

-The IT band also plays a huge role in ensuring proper alignment and good function of your knee post-surgery.
+The IT band also plays a huge role making sure that you have proper alignment and good function of your knee after surgery.

-That’s why it’s so important to give the IT band the care and attention it deserves during knee replacement recovery.
+That’s why giving the IT band the care and attention it deserves during knee replacement recovery is so important.

 Symptoms of Iliotibial Band Syndrome